Comparison of modern open-source visual SLAM approaches: Experimental setup

-OpenLoris-Scene dataset \cite{shi2019openlorisscene} is a dataset which aims to help evaluate the maturity of SLAM and scene understanding algorithms for real-world deployment, by providing visual, inertial and odometry data recorded with real robots in real scenes, and ground-truth robot trajectories acquired by motion capture system or high-resolution LiDARs.
+OpenLoris-Scene dataset \cite{shi2019openlorisscene} is a dataset that aims to help evaluate the maturity of SLAM and scene understanding algorithms for real-world deployment, by providing visual, inertial and odometry data recorded with real robots in real scenes, and ground-truth robot trajectories acquired by motion capture system or high-resolution LiDARs.
 The important peculiarity of this dataset is quite hard real-life conditions with recordings of the same scenes in different lighting levels and with dynamic content.

-TUM RGB-D SLAM Dataset \cite{tum_rgbd} is a dataset which includes RGB-D data and ground-truth data with the goal to establish a novel benchmark for the evaluation of visual odometry and visual SLAM systems.
-Dataset contains the color and depth images of a Microsoft Kinect sensor and accelerometer data.
+TUM RGB-D SLAM Dataset \cite{tum_rgbd} is a dataset that includes RGB-D data and ground-truth data with the goal to establish a novel benchmark for the evaluation of visual odometry and visual SLAM systems.
+The dataset contains the color and depth images of a Microsoft Kinect sensor and accelerometer data.
 The ground-truth trajectory was obtained from a high-accuracy motion-capture system.

 KITTI \cite{KITTI} vision dataset was collected using an autonomous driving platform and scenes are captured by driving around the mid-size city of Karlsruhe, in rural areas and on highways.
-Dataset has a benchmark suite which includes odometry, object detection and tracking, road \cite{kitti_road}, stereo and flow benchmarks.
-Odometry dataset was chosen for visual SLAM evaluation.
+Dataset has a benchmark suite that includes odometry, object detection and tracking, road \cite{kitti_road}, stereo and flow benchmarks.
+The odometry dataset was chosen for visual SLAM evaluation.
 This benchmark consists of 22 stereo sequences, saved in loss-less {\em png} format and has a leaderboard.
-For this benchmark it is possible to provide results using monocular or stereo visual odometry, laser-based SLAM or algorithms that combine visual and LIDAR information.
-The data was recorded using an eight core i7 computer.
+For this benchmark, it is possible to provide results using monocular or stereo visual odometry, laser-based SLAM or algorithms that combine visual and LIDAR information.
+The data was recorded using an eight-core i7 computer.

-KAIST Urban Data Set \cite{KAIST} is other dataset collected using car platform.
+KAIST Urban Data Set \cite{KAIST} is another dataset collected using a car platform.
 The vehicle was equipped with two 2D and two 3D LiDARs to collect data on the surrounding environment.
-Additionally sensor suite included a stereo camera installed facing the front of the vehicle, GPS, VRS GPS, IMU, Fiber Optic Gyro (FOG) and altimeter.
+Additionally, the sensor suite included a stereo camera installed facing the front of the vehicle, GPS, VRS GPS, IMU, Fiber Optic Gyro (FOG) and altimeter.
 All sensor information was provided in a raw file format with timestamps.
 Three PCs were used to collect the data.
 The system clocks of the three PCs were periodically synchronized using the Chrony library \cite{chrony}.
-Each PC used an i7 processor, 512 GB solid state drive (SSD), and 32 GB DDR4 memory.
+Each PC used an i7 processor, 512 GB solid-state drive (SSD), and 32 GB DDR4 memory.

 Oxford RobotCar Dataset \cite{oxford_car} contains over 100 repetitions of a consistent route through Oxford, UK, captured over a period of over a year.
 The dataset captures many different combinations of weather, traffic and pedestrians, along with longer term changes such as construction and roadworks.